Casehero

 1. What was the value proposition of the early antidepressants (the MAOIs and the tricyclics)?

 The marketing of early antidepressants (MAOIs and tricyclics) held the value proposition of drugs that could only treat clinical depression.
-At the time, clinical depression was a taboo, people were uncomfortable with the idea and would avoid going to a doctor for it.
-It did not help that the side-effects of these were quite known and set in the minds of the people.
-This was one of the main reasons for it not being treated in most adults.
+At the time, clinical depression was taboo.
+People were uncomfortable with the idea and would avoid going to a doctor for it.

 The early anti-depressants were only marketed to specialists and not to general practitioners or end consumers.
 In itself, the marketing and value proposition limited itself to a niche segment – the specialists – and was seen as something most people don’t want to be associated with.

-Was the value proposition of Prozac similar to these early antidepressants, or different?
+Was the value proposition of Prozac similar to these early antidepressants or different?

-Prozac was positioned as a ‘wonder’ drug.
-It was easy to administer, difficult to overdose & its side effects were not considered serious.
-It helped change the perception of clinical depression being a social taboo.
 Campaigns such as the “Depression hurts, Prozac can help” were very successful.
-The marketing campaign for Prozac was unique as for the first time instead of convincing only doctors about the goodness of the drug, it was marketed directly to the consumers.
+The marketing campaign for Prozac was unique as, for the first time, instead of convincing only doctors about the goodness of the drug, it was marketed directly to the consumers.

 How was the value proposition of Paxil differentiated from that of Prozac?

 Paxil was positioned as an alternative to Prozac initially, but Paxil chose to move on to position itself as being much more than that.
 It became the drug for “social anxiety disorder” (SAD) along with being more effective than Prozac with fewer side-effects like being in the body only for 21 hours as against 384 hours for Prozac.
-It was successful in identifying a whole new market and educating them about SAD and its treatment.
-In its campaigns, it focused not so much on the drug as on the disease.

 2. Why did the early antidepressants (the MAOIs and tricyclics) fail to achieve widespread acceptance in the market?